 In the Redirections Manager, click the Add New button as shown below.

 3 Create a Regex Redirection

-To remove a particular word from all our URLs, we need to create a redirection with the regex (regular expression) matching type.
+To remove a particular word from all your URLs, you need to create a redirection with the regex (regular expression) matching type.

-What we will do is that we will instruct Rank Math to look for a specific word in the URL with a regex.
-And when the URL with specific word matches our regex, Rank Math would remove the word from the URL and return the URL’s remaining part.
+You need to instruct Rank Math to look for a specific word in the URL with a regex.
+And when the URL with a specific word matches your regex, Rank Math would remove the word from the URL and return the URL’s remaining part.
 The resulting URL would be the destination URL or the URL where your visitor would be redirected to when they land on your old links.

 The regex for removing a word would be:

 In the Regex Source URL, you’ll need to replace